UI Streaming

 Wire part types

 DeuzUIPart is a discriminated union on type.
-Keep a default case when switching — the union is additive and may grow in future versions.
+Keep a default case when switching — the union is additive and may grow.
+Parts marked v2 are dropped for a negotiated-v1 client.

 type | Fields | Emitted when |